 Teaching

-My teaching interests are broad, including philosophy of mind and cognitive science, general philosophy of science, philosophy of medicine, analytical thinking, and social philosophy.
-I design my courses to benefit students with diverse interests, focusing on transferable critical skills, science literacy, and engagement with topics that have significance to daily life.
+My teaching interests are broad, including social responsibility, social and political theory, analytical thinking, philosophy of mind and cognitive science, and general philosophy of science.
+I design my courses to benefit students with diverse interests, focusing on transferable critical skills, science literacy, and engagement with topics that have significance to daily life and citizenship.
 I take philosophy education (and humanities education, more generally) to be an indispensable component of a liberal arts education, and the education of informed and critical citizens.
 I strive to serve that mission in my teaching.

 I experiment often with my course designs.
 I incorporate multimedia resources and universal design into my course materials.
-And lately I’ve been integrating techniques such as mastery-based assessment design, argument mapping, just-in-time teaching (JiTT), and discussion circles.
+I have experience with techniques such as mastery-based assessment design, argument mapping, just-in-time teaching (JiTT), and discussion circles.
 I generally try to encourage student choice, agency, and responsibility in my classes.

 Teaching Experience